Patient education: Depression in children and adolescents (Beyond the Basics)

 Suicidal behavior in children and adolescents: Epidemiology and risk factors

-Suicidal behavior in children and adolescents: Evaluation and management
+Suicidal ideation and behavior in children and adolescents: Evaluation and management

 Pediatric unipolar depression and pharmacotherapy: Choosing a medication

 The following organizations also provide reliable health information.

 ●National Institute of Mental Health

 - Rudd MD, Berman AL, Joiner TE Jr, et al. Warning signs for suicide: theory, research, and clinical applications.
 Suicide Life Threat Behav 2006; 36:255.

 - Saluja G, Iachan R, Scheidt PC, et al. Prevalence of and risk factors for depressive symptoms among young adolescents.
 Arch Pediatr Adolesc Med 2004; 158:760.

 - Lewinsohn PM, Rohde P, Klein DN, Seeley JR. Natural course of adolescent major depressive disorder: I. Continuity into young adulthood.
 J Am Acad Child Adolesc Psychiatry 1999; 38:56.